 The CIPD is the professional body for Human Resources (HR) and people development.
-Perhaps not your usual event for an internal communication (IC) specialist, but I was interested to see what I could learn from our HR colleagues.
+Perhaps not your usual event for an internal communication (IC) specialist, but it was interesting to see what we could learn from our HR colleagues.
 So much of what we do is intrinsically linked yet the functions don’t always work closely, creating lost opportunities.
 There is much we could be doing together and the output all the better for that collaboration.
-For me, the recurring message throughout the event was that businesses have finally realised that their people are their number one priority.
+The recurring message throughout the event was that businesses have finally realised that their people are their number one priority.

 At the event, there was also much talk around Diversity & Inclusion (D&I), its place on the agenda highlighted against the backdrop of the Black Lives Matter movement and it being PRIDE month.
 It goes without saying that any initiatives around these two areas should not be short-term gimmicks.
 Nor are they tick box exercises.
 They need to be fully integrated into the strategy and become part of the DNA.
 As communicators, we should be mindful that this time of historic disruption and heightened discourse provides the perfect opportunity to advance D&I priorities.
 We must not let leaders recede because they’re focusing on other matters.